opendistro/for-elasticsearch-docs/docs/elasticsearch/configuration.md

 You can find `elasticsearch.yml` in `/usr/share/elasticsearch/config/elasticsearch.yml` (Docker) or `/etc/elasticsearch/elasticsearch.yml` (RPM and DEB) on each node.

-The demo configuration includes a number of settings for the security plugin that you should modify before using Open Distro for Elasticsearch for a production workload.
+The demo configuration includes a number of settings for the security plugin that you should modify before using Open Distro for a production workload.
 To learn more, see [Security](../../security/).